Articles

 You can check your child’s red book (Personal Child Health Record) for entries labelled ‘MenB’ or ‘Bexsero’.
 It is important to note how many doses have been recorded and the dates they were given.
 Children on the NHS schedule should have three doses, whereas those vaccinated privately often have two, sometimes with a later booster.
 If you are unsure, we are very happy to review this for you.

-Is the vaccine currently available?
+Is the meningitis vaccine currently available?

-The MenACWY vaccine protects against Meningococcal Groups A, C, W, and Y, which are less common than MenB but can still cause serious illness.
-It is recommended for teenagers aged 14–18 years (routine NHS programme), first-year university students living in halls, certain high-risk individuals such as those with asplenia or complement deficiencies, and travellers to countries where MenACWY is more common.
+It is recommended for teenagers aged 14-18 years (routine NHS programme), first-year university students living in halls, certain high-risk individuals such as those with asplenia or complement deficiencies, and travellers to countries where MenACWY is more common.
 Typically, it is given as a single dose in adolescence and provides highly effective protection.
-While outbreaks are rare in the UK, infection can be rapid and severe, and vaccination complements MenB to offer broader protection against meningococcal disease.
-It is offered routinely via the NHS for eligible teenagers and is also available privately for catch-up or those outside NHS criteria.

 What should I do now?